 One may get an abstract excitement from poring over trail maps but the experience is only real and complete when we actually get outside and start walking.

 Romance and sentimentality too aim to replace the actual present with the symbols of a comfortable if imaginary past; it’s a drug that offers an easy route to supposed happiness.

 There are still aspects of this culture to admire if not fawn over.
 Regardless of the shaky theory one has to respect the thousands of hours spent as practitioners.
-Unlike most of us they do actually get out into the cerebral landscape to explore even if the maps they use are dubious.
+Unlike most of us they do actually get out into the landscape of the mind to explore even if the maps they use are dubious.

 Pseudo “holy” texts are useless as guides.
-Any intelligent conscious human already knows the basic truths of life and what has to be done but as with healthy eating can’t get to grips with it.
+Any intelligent conscious human already knows the basic truths of life and what has to be done but as with healthy eating just can’t turn theory into practice.
 We are dilettantes who only play at self-discovery and change, pretenders who take the easy option every time.
 It’s by our own free will that we muffle ourselves.

 I’ve practiced Hatha yoga all my adult life and extol its physical effects on posture, muscle tone and deeper breath.
-I wouldn’t look for any deeper psychological or “spiritual” meaning from it however whatever the instructor bios may claim.
-This is especially true of the popular hyperactive style that so suits our culture but even the slower Iyengar type – though it offers analogies for the mind – has a limited payoff.
+Any search for “deeper” psychological or “spiritual” meaning from it however – though it offers analogies for the mind – has a limited payoff.